izderadicka/imap_detach/README.md

 will create directories for sender and save there attachments under their file name defined in the email (assuming these are attachments, which need to be specified in filter)

+Similarly downloaded message part can be used in command -  either through standard input or with replacement string {file_name} and other replacements valid output file as described above.

 For help use detach.py -h

-Currently alpha quality code, tested only in python 3.4
+Currently beta quality code, tested in python 3.4 and 2.7.

 LICENSE
 -------